Vice Chairwoman, Ilitch Holdings, Inc.

 Mom-and-Pop Business and Beyond

-Marian and her husband Mike grew a mom-and-pop pizza business in a suburb of Detroit into the world’s largest carry-out pizza chain, Little Caesars, with restaurants on four continents.
+Marian and her husband Mike grew a mom-and-pop pizza business in a suburb of Detroit into the world’s largest carry-out pizza chain, Little Caesars, with restaurants in all 50 states and 17 international markets.
 As Little Caesars has grown, Marian Ilitch has branched out into other areas such as: food distribution, sports, arena and entertainment management, real estate development, casino gaming and hotel management.

 Marian and her husband Mike became pioneers in the redevelopment of downtown Detroit when they purchased the Fox theatre building in 1987, renovated the theatre and adjacent office building and brought their Little Caesars world headquarters downtown.